ulzha/spive/docs/SCRATCHPAD.md

 Quasi-durable execution?
 Is this structured scalability?
 (By analogy to structured concurrency)

-S3 - Serverless Structured Scalability?
+S3 - Serviceless Structured Scalability?
 (Friends with D3 - Data Driven Documents)
+S<SS

 We taught sand to think, but then it got sidetracked with all those nondeterministic ideas...
 Sand, get back in line